apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 **We've omitted the `location` section here and in many of the examples below;
 add the appropriate choice when you paste your YAML.
-Note that the `provisioningProperties` will be ignored if deploying to `localhost` or `byon` fixed-IP machines.**
+Note that the `provisioning.properties` will be ignored if deploying to `localhost` or `byon` fixed-IP machines.**

 This will create a VM with the specified parameters in your choice of cloud.
 In the GUI (and in the REST API), the entity is called "VM", and the hostname and IP address(es) are reported as [sensors]({{ site.url }}/use/guide/defining-applications/basic-concepts.html).
-There are many more `provisioningProperties` supported here,
+There are many more `provisioning.properties` supported here,
 including:

 * a `user` to create (if not specified it creates the same username as `brooklyn` is running under)